 It’s to educate, inform and hopefully entertain.

-As my wine education grew I found myself increasingly being asked by friends to host wine tasting evenings so it was an easy decision to widen my brief from purely writing about wine to actively pursuing wine education albeit informally.
-Hence the introduction this year of Wine Tasting Events (see Wine Events for more details).
+As my wine education grew I found myself increasingly being asked by friends for recommendations for bottles to buy, to suggest food and wine matches for dinner events, and to host wine tasting evenings.
+It was an easy decision therefore to widen my brief from purely writing about wine to actively pursuing wine education albeit informally.
+Hence the introduction of Wine Tasting Events (see Wine Events for more details).

 There is an ever growing world of wine out there and so much to try and enjoy but even if you don’t enjoy a particular bottle, don’t automatically assume you ‘don’t like’ that particular variety, have an open mind and try and try again.
-Please have a good browse through the website and if reading my blog or attending a wine evening or going on a wine tour can encourage you to expand your wine horizons then it will have achieved its’ purpose…..cheers!
+Please have a good browse through the website and if reading my blog or joining the wine club can encourage you to expand your wine horizons and find your ‘new favourites’ then it will have achieved its’ purpose…..cheers!